Orosomucoid: Immunomodulatory role

 AGP is involved in immune regulation and regulates many inflammation-related processes, including white blood cell activity and pathogen binding.
-One example of how Human AGP has been shown to regulate immunie response is by inhibition of the proliferative response of peripheral blood lymphocytes by phytohemagglutinin (PHA) stimulation.
+One example of how Human AGP has been shown to regulate immune response is by inhibition of the proliferative response of peripheral blood lymphocytes by phytohemagglutinin (PHA) stimulation.
 These immunomodulatory effects are reversible and may be due to conformational changes on lymphocyte surfaces or interactions with protein kinases.
 Overall, AGP is considered protective against the harmful consequences of prolonged inflammation.

 A study was conducted to compare the different glycosylation sites from patients with acute versus chronic inflammation.
 The blood serum of patients with acute inflammation showed an increase in bi-antennary and decrease in tri- and tetra-antennary structures, and an increases in alpha1,3-fucosylation, at most glycosylation sites on AGP.
 In the blood serum of patients with chronic inflammation, higher concentrations of tri-antennary alpha1,3-fucosylation at sites 3 and 4 and tetra-antennary alpha1,3-fucosylation at sites 3, 4 and 5 were detected.
 In different pathophysiological state (inflammation, rheumatoid arthritis, cancer) alterations of Asn-linked glycans have been reported.

 Pharmacokinetics and pharmacodynamics

 A major established function of ORM is to act as a carrier, especially for basic and neutrally charged lipophilic compounds.
 In medicine, it is known as the primary carrier of basic (positively charged) drugs (whereas albumin carries acidic (negatively charged) and neutral drugs), steroids, and protease inhibitors.
 According to Zsila and Iwao, AGP significantly influences the pharmacokinetic affects of many therapeutic drugs due to its strong ligand-binding capabilities.
 Being an acidic protein, AGP primarily binds to basic (positively charged) drugs, but it can also bind neutral or acidic molecules in some cases.
 Glycosylation, particularly fucosylation, appears to impact this drug-binding affinity.

+Because AGP possesses a chiral and structurally asymmetric binding pocket, it can interact differently with the enantiomers of various drugs.
+Studies have shown stereoselective binding for several pharmaceuticals, including proton pump inhibitors and the anti-inflammatory drug apremilast.
+In these cases, AGP forms high-affinity complexes with both enantiomers, but with slight differences in stability and interaction strength, indicating that the protein can discriminate between chiral drug molecules.

 A notable example is AGP's high binding affinity for 7-hydroxystaurosporine, an anti-cancer drug.
 AGP limits the drug's effectiveness in humans but not in rats or cattle.
 Other drugs with strong AGP binding includes but is not limited to the following: Warfarin, Pinometostat, Aripiprazole, Imatinib, Voriconazole, ONO-2160, Brigatinib.